adiluexe/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 13: August 17, 2024 (Saturday)

+It's officially Day 13, and almost 2 weeks from when I first started this challenge.
+It's difficult doing this while I have classes and other responsibilities, but we kinda did this to ourselves because we didn't start sooner.
+But enough of the self blame, the second best thing is now, and you'll always have now, what's important is you keep taking action every now.

+Anyways, short pep talk over - Today I attempted to build rock paper scissors from scratch, and failed, kind of.
+I'll try to fix it tomorrow, and finally finish watching some rock paper scissors tutorial on YouTube, because reading is still not enough for me.
+Prior to that I had finished the short rock paper scissors project in freeCodeCamp, but I kept it separate from The Odin Project, because I wanted to work within TOP's rules.
+I almost finished all the test cases, but yeah I encountered some bugs I wasn't able to fix yet.
+Still I did improve the design of the freeCodeCamp rock paper scissors, and I'm quite proud of that.
+Good job me.

+It's only 6pm while I'm writing this, but I need to clear some of my backlogs, the most important being this video I need to record.
+I've set up Java in my VS Code, but I still need to review it, especially because we're doing Android Development for our course.
+I have some experience with it, but I remember not liking doing Android that much, hopefully it will change this time.

 ### Day 12: August 16, 2024 (Friday)

 Hey it's Day 12, and I just finished the [Calorie Counter](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures-v8/#learn-form-validation-by-building-a-calorie-counter) project from freeCodeCamp.
 My online class was supposed to last until 8 PM, but luckily it didn't, giving me plenty of time to finally finish this lesson which took about 2 days I think, I remember being able to do one for less than a day, but yeah can't be helped since it's no longer summer and the challenge is to juggle both my independent studies and college, and not prioritize one over the other.